Discover tips and resources to make piano practicing more fun and effective!

 Yes, you can practice the piano on an electric keyboard, but there may be some disadvantages depending on the size and quality of the keyboard.

-The best keyboards have 88 weighted keys.
+For the best experience, choose a keyboard with 88 weighted keys.
 These keyboards, which are usually called digital pianos, are designed to mimic as closely as possible the sound and feel of an acoustic piano.
-With a keyboard like this, a piano student can develop finger strength and also the ability to play at different dynamic levels.
-Moving from a high-quality digital piano to an acoustic piano will require a little adjustment, but it won’t require that the student acquire completely new skills.
+When using a keyboard with weighted keys (sometimes called “hammer action”), a piano student can develop finger strength and also the ability to play at different dynamic levels.
+This makes learning on a digital piano an excellent choice for a beginning piano player.

 How to practice piano scales

-After students learn their pentascales, they’re ready to start the one-octave scales.
+After students learn all 24 major and minor pentascales, they’re ready to start the one-octave scales.
 At first, these scales are practiced hands separately.
-Only when students have reached a more advanced level do we have students play their scales hands together.
+Only when students have reached an intermediate level do we have them play their scales hands together.
 By building up a strong foundation, step by step, starting with simple pentascales and then progressing a little at a time, piano scales are much easier to manage.

 When practicing a piano scale, always play slowly at first.
 A metronome can help you choose a slow tempo and keep a steady beat.
 As the scale becomes more familiar, gradually increase the tempo.
 It can be fun to see how fast you can go!